Fostering Your Tyke’s Creativity and Making Art Matter

 I believe art can take many forms and at the very least it can help children's minds wander thus encouraging them to develop and process their feelings and emotions, but it can also be pure fun!

 Stimulus in any form is essential for little one’s growth and development, as is creative interaction.
 Their brains are like small sponges from such an early age, and the information you present them with is what they'll respond to.
-With this mind, my husband and I made a collective decision to expose them to discipline close to our hearts.
+With this mind, my husband and I made a collective decision to expose them to discipline that is close to our hearts.

 Here are my tried and true tips and tricks for fostering your tyke’s creatively and making art matter to them, no matter their age or which medium it comes in.